 It took my Vitamix a little longer than normal because the nuts are hard, so the nut butter is extra thick.
 Now, here’s where you’ve got options.
 You’re going to want to thin out the nut butter to make it the most drippy and delicious.
 You can go for straight coconut oil to keep the flavor pure, OR add a little cashew and/or peanut butter.

 I opted to add a big spoonful of peanut butter to help it blend up nicely and amplify that peanutty taste a little bit.
 Pure, luscious goodness!
 I was eating it by the spoooonful.
 And while I love a good nut butter…I love a great chocolate cup filled with nut butter even MORE.

-I melted some of my favorite coconut sugar sweetened dark chocolate, swirled it into the bottom of a lined muffin pan, filled with nut butter, more chocolate on top…and voila, dessert is served :) I’ve been munching on these delicious cups every day, and they’re SO good.
+I melted some of my favorite coconut sugar sweetened dark chocolate.
+Then I swirled it into the bottom of a lined muffin pan, filled with nut butter, added more chocolate on top… Voila, dessert is served :) I’ve been munching on these delicious cups every day, and they’re SO good.

 This is such a delicious way to try out a whole new nut! it’s not very often I discover a new nut…and I haven’t met a nut I didn’t like just yet!
 You can get your hands on some Baru Nuts here to try them for yourself.
 Enjoy, my lovely friends!

 Have you ever heard of a Baru Nut?
 These superfood nuts are super high in protein and antioxidants, making them a great addition to your diet!
 This simple recipe shows you how to make a delicious Baru Nut Butter.
 It's gluten-free and vegan, with a paleo-option.

 - 8 oz.
 (1 heaping cup) roasted baru nuts preferably with the shells removed (see Notes)